macinnis82/my-portfolio/README.md

-# my-portfolio
+# Ryan MacInnis's Portfolio

-My professional portfolio
+This is my professional portfolio.
+It used AWS and ReactJS.